FubyCoder/lyrixy/README.md

 Then we the currently playing song using the generous [LRCLIB](https://lrclib.net) and we sync the lyrics with the current song timestamp

-## Things to fix:
-- [] Loading state for lyrics
-- [] Display an error page if there are no lyrics
-- [] Handle some errors ( API fetch and possible syncedLyrics = null )
-- [] Better dom node detection / separation from components

 ## Contribution
 This is mainly a personal project so I will not merge PRs or edit much of this, unless is something i personally need

-### Notes on the code
-This extension code is a mess (but good enought to be published and used), it was developed at 11 PM using nvim on Windows without any kind of lsp or anything else, i'll probably do some cleanup in the future